It’s been a year since I wrote about Maggie.

 When I left, I kissed her and said I would be back soon but I left angry that there was no fight left, no willingness to try.
 I left feeling like these were conscious decisions.

 Today I received this text from our friend Bobby.
 “Just heard from Maggie’s son.
 She has been in ICU at UCSF.
 She had pneumonia, now her lung are full of fluid and the left lung has collapsed.
 They are moving her out today and making her comfortable until she passes.
 When I find out where they move her to, we should visit one last time.”

 I immediately called Bobby.
 “What the hell” I’m yelling at him.
 “Those are fixable things.
 They can place a chest tube and get rid of the fluid.
 I cannot accept she is dying!!”

 I had scared Bobby and he hung up.
 I was furious.
-I was furious at the disease, I was furious with Donna that she did not fight it, but mostly I was angry that I had abandoned my friend, when she needed human connection the most.
+I was furious at the disease, I was furious with Maggie that she did not fight it, but mostly I was angry that I had abandoned my friend, when she needed human connection the most.

 I knew I was experiencing intense guilt over not being there, for not being the friend she deserved, for being so blind to the evidence and believing what I wanted to believe.

 I knew she had a metastatic spinal cord lesion.
 I had refused to admit the ramifications of this diagnosis.
 I knew her breast cancer was not in remission but believed things were improving.
 She had told me so.